SystemsApproach/ops/control.rst

 parameters.

-Using Aether’s 5G connectivity service as an example, suppose an enterprise admin wants to change the *QoS-Profile* setting for a group of mobile devices.
-This might include modifying the *Uplink* or *Downlink* bandwidth, or even selecting a different *Traffic Class*.
-Similarly, imagine an operator wants to add a new *Mission-Critical* option to the existing set of *Traffic Classes* that *QoS-Profiles* can adopt.
+Using Aether’s 5G connectivity service as an example, suppose an enterprise admin wants to change the *Quality of Service* for a group of mobile devices.
+Aether groups devices into a `Device-Group` abstraction where like devices may be configured together.
+This might include modifying the *Maximum Uplink Bandwidth* or *Maximum Downlink Bandwidth*, or even selecting a different *Traffic Class*.
+Similarly, imagine an operator wants to add a new *Mission-Critical* option to the existing set of *Traffic Classes* that the *Devices* can adopt.
 Without worrying about the exact syntax of the API call(s) for these operations, the Runtime Control subsystem needs to